Andrew-Sanger/Andrew-Sanger/README.md

 ## University Projects:
 The following are all major coding projects completed in my university courses.
 Other major projects completed that are not coding based have not been included in this list.

+***NOTE: Some of the code contained within these assignments was written by the Professor, and is labelled as such at the top of the code.
+Anything else is my own creation.***

 ### Programming 1
 #### [Project 1 - Basic Car Hire Booking System](https://github.com/Andrew-Sanger/University-Project-01)
 *(Java)*